 The addition of a marketplace to the Enjin ecosystem ensures users can experience:

 - Security: No more risk of getting scammed by rogue traders.
-Buy assets with the full confidence that you will actually receive them, and sell with the certainty that you will be compensated for what you’re offering.
+Buy assets with the full confidence that you will actually receive them, and sell with the certainty that you will be compensated for the items.

 - Unified experience: Built with the UX that helps set Enjin apart.